soderlind/acf-field-date-time-picker/README.md

 ### Installation

 This add-on can be treated as both a WP plugin and a theme include.
+The plugin is also available from the [WordPress plugin directory](http://wordpress.org/plugins/acf-field-date-time-picker/)

 **Install as Plugin**